To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 - Prehospital Life Support (PHTLS)

-Some of these courses are offered through the Center for Prehospital Care and many more are offered through local community colleges and programs.
+Some of these courses are offered through the Center for Prehospital Care and many more are offered through local community colleges.

 For more information on textbooks and other items such as equipment, licensing fees, and uniforms please see the Costs section of our web site.